Verifiable Quantum Advantage without Structure: Introduction

 In contrast, using an $\NP$ problem means anyone can look at the solution and verify that it is correct.
 Moreover, our particular instantiation allows for sampling the problems obliviously, meaning we obtain a \emph{public coin} proof of quantumness where the verifier's message is simply uniform random coins.
 Against uniform adversaries, we can even just set the verifier's message to $000\cdots$, eliminating the verifier's message altogether.

-\paragraph{The QROM.} In classical cryptography, the Random Oracle Model (ROM)\cite{CCS:BelRog93} models a hash function as a truly random function, and proves security in such a world.
+\paragraph{The QROM} In classical cryptography, the Random Oracle Model (ROM)\cite{CCS:BelRog93} models a hash function as a truly random function, and proves security in such a world.
 This model is very important for providing security justifications of many practical cryptosystems.

 Boneh et al.~\cite{AC:BDFLSZ11} explain that, when moving to the quantum setting, one needs to model the random oracle as a \emph{quantum random oracle model} (QROM).
 Many works (e.g.~\cite{C:Zhandry12,TCC:TarUnr16,EC:SaiXagYam18,EC:KilLyuSch18,AC:KatYamYam18,C:LiuZha19,C:DFMS19,TCC:ChiManSpo19}) have been devoted to lifting classical ROM results to the QROM.
-To date, most of the main classcal ROM results have successfully been lifted.
+Ambainis, Rosmanis, and Unruh \cite{FOCS:AmbRosUnr14} demonstrated that some random-oracle-based constructions that are known to be secure against classical adversaries are insecure against quantum adversaries.
+However, their counterexamples are insecure even against quantum adversaries in the classical ROM (i.e., those that only make classical queries), and thus they do not indicate a difference between the classical ROM and QROM.
+To date, most of the main classical ROM results have successfully been lifted.
 This leads to a natural question: do all ROM results lift to the QROM?

 Recently, Yamakawa and Zhandry~\cite{EC:YamZha21}, leveraging recent proofs of quantumness~\cite{BKVV20} in the random oracle, give a counter-example assuming the hardness of learning with errors (LWE).
 Their counter-examples were limited to highly interactive security models such as digital signatures and CCA-secure public key encryption.